tutocolombo/sound_recognizer/README.md

 # Environmental Sound Classifier

-Implements an environmental sound classifier using the following:
+Implementation of an end to end machine learning project using the following:

 - Code quality assurance with pre-commit hooks, GitHub Actions, and pytest
 - Model implementation in PyTorch